astroport-fi/astroport-governance/contracts/assembly/README.md

-# Astroport Assembly
+# Astral Assembly

-The Assembly contract allows ASTRO holders to post new on-chain proposals that can execute arbitrary logic and then vote on them.
+The Assembly contract allows xASTRO and vxASTRO holders as well as Initial Astroport Builders to post and vote on new on-chain proposals that can execute arbitrary logic,

 ## InstantiateMsg